numba/numba/docs/src/CUDAPySpec.rst

 Intp
 -----

-``intp`` is used to represent the integer which width equals the address width.
+``intp`` is used to represent the integer whose width equals the address width.

 Array Operations
 ------------------